-Having said that, determining what books constitute Scripture before Jesus is an easy task.
-Throughout his ministry, Jesus only quoted as Scripture the recognized and accepted books of the Old Testament.
+That said, determining what books constitute Scripture before Jesus is easy.
+Throughout his ministry, Jesus only quoted the recognized and accepted books of the Old Testament as Scripture.
 Even after his resurrection, he pointed his disciples to them (Luke 24:27,44).
 This is important because much of the Book of Mormon claims to be written before Jesus.
 Therefore, if it were Scripture, it would have been unconscionable for Jesus not to bring them to light.
 Here is an example of how to explain this to a Mormon.

 Who is an apostle?